 A scenario that many preppers consider is what happens when easy access to antibiotics is no longer a reality?
-Many of the infections we consider a mere inconvenience used to kill a lot of people.
+Many of the infections we consider a mere inconvenience use to kill a lot of people.
 Consider that the average life expectancy was low before antibiotics.
 Childhood illnesses or even just a cut could be the end.
+Natural antibiotics can help when pharmaceuticals are not available.

 While natural antibiotics are no substitute for those discovered and compounded by mankind, it’s helpful to know what you might have around you that could provide some prevention or relief during a long emergency or SHTF scenario.